phelps-sg/llm-cooperation/jupyter-book/methods.md

 (future work will examine the sensitivity of our results to these parameters).

 Each simulacrum was instantiated using a message supplied in the `system` role at the beginning of the chat.
-The full set of prompts are described in [](appendix).
+The experiment was then described to the simulacrum using a prompt in the `user` role, and thereafter the rounds of play were conducted by alternating messages supplied in the `assistant` and `user` roles for the choices made by the participant and their simulated partner respectively.

-The complete Python code used to conduct the experiment can be found [in the code repository](https://gitlab.com/sphelps/llm-cooperation/-/blob/main/dilemma.py).
+The full set of prompts and sample transcripts are given in [](appendix), and the complete Python code used to conduct the experiment can be found [in the code repository](https://gitlab.com/sphelps/llm-cooperation/-/blob/main/dilemma.py).

 ## Data Collection and Analysis